 You might also use your profiles to document your search for college scholarships.
 Posting about applications and awards could show colleges that you’re serious about finding your way to campus.

-If you haven’t yet applied to schools, consider including links to, say, a LinkedIn profile in your college application.
+If you haven’t yet applied to schools, consider including a link to, say, your LinkedIn profile in your college application.
 This way, you can also point admissions departments toward the social media platform of your choice.

-Be aware that your school might also be among the 200-plus to use a social media-like mobile app called ZeeMee that connects schools with their potential students.
+Bonus tip: Be aware that your school might also use a social-media-like mobile app called ZeeMee that connects schools with their potential students.
 It could be one more way to share your story.

 Depending on your situation, those might be the wisest steps to take.
 But consider that you’re in control of your narrative.

 If you close your accounts, you lose one way to state your case to get into a particular college.

 So, instead, consider turning your social media feeds into a positive thing for admissions officers to look at.
 It might just push you over the top and help you get accepted.

 And if you plan to work while in school, consider cleaning up your Google search results and social media pages to also impress potential employers.

 Need a student loan?Here are our top student loan lenders of 2021!

 |1.50% – 11.33%4||Undergraduate|